It can be intimidating to start creating your 2021 marketing roadmap.

 How well do you understand your customer’s journey from awareness to purchase and post-purchase?

-Think about how many times you have to reach a customer to produce the desired action.
-Consider viewing an ad, social media post, visiting your website, clicking on a button, providing an email address, visiting your store, and all of the other possible actions that can occur.
+Map out and track how many times you have to reach a customer to produce the desired action.
+A typical journey might be viewing an ad, social media post, visiting your website, clicking on a button, providing an email address, sending a message via chat, visiting your store, and all of the other possible actions that can occur.

 Though this may vary by industry, it may take anywhere from five to seven touches for any action.